Clowns lurked outside schools to promote a speech academy. Horrified parents called the police.

 The creepy clown craze soon spread to the United Kingdom, where the police received multiple reports of clowns outside schools, clowns carrying weapons and clowns riding mobility scooters down the streets.

-Police said some of the incidents were pranks - while other social media reports turned out to be hoaxes.
+Police said some of the incidents were pranks, while other social media reports turned out to be hoaxes.
 Amid the sightings, authorities and members of the public urged people to consider the distress caused to young children.

 Read more: